Opendigitalradio/ODR-AudioEnc/README.md

 ## Known Limitations
-The gain option for libVLC enables the VLC audio compressor with default settings.
-This has more impact than just changing the volume of the audio.

 Some receivers did not decode audio anymore between v0.3.0 and v0.5.0, because of a change implemented to get PAD to work.
 The change was subsequently reverted in v0.5.1 because it was deemed essential that audio decoding works on all receivers.